Camineet/JavaScript-Unit-Testing/README.md

-Thanks for taking a look at my unit test code examples.
+Thanks for taking a look at my unit test code examples from my recent coursework.
 Here is what you will find in the ```tests``` folder above.

 array_functions
 ---------------